microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 clone.m(); // error!
 ```

-Second, the Typescript compiler doesn't allow spreads of type parameters from generic functions.
+Second, the TypeScript compiler doesn't allow spreads of type parameters from generic functions.
 That feature is expected in future versions of the language.